claestom/github-traffic-analytics/README.md

 - Stores historical data (GitHub only keeps 14 days)
 - Tracks data from 13 days ago (ensuring complete data before GitHub purges it)
 - Outputs: CSV with date columns showing `views(clones)` per repository
-- Visualize metrics in a PowerBI report
+- Visualize metrics in a PowerBI report, with filters to drill into a single repo or any selection

 ![PBI report](./screenshots/dashboard.png)